slappy042/nix-config/docs/addnewhost.md

 ### In this repo

-1. Create a configuration file for the new host at `hosts/<hostname/default.nix`.
+1. Create a configuration file for the new host at `hosts/nixos/<hostname/default.nix` (replace `nixos` with Darwin if that's what your using).
 Refer to existing host configs and define the config as needed.
 2. Add users to `hosts/common/users/<usern>.nix` if needed
 3. Create a host-specific home config for each user that will be accessing the host at `home/<user>/<hostname>.nix`.
-Refer to exiting user configs and defint the config as needed.
+Refer to exiting user configs and define [the](the) config as needed.
 4. Edit `flake.nix` to include a the following entries:

    - Host information, under the `nixosConfigurations` option.